tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/show_server_logs_cli.md

 ---
 id: show_server_logs_cli
-title: Showing logs in the CLI
+title: Show logs in the CLI
-description:
+description: Trying to debug a problem with your ClickHouse query, but having trouble filtering through the log file?
+Here's how to show logs in the CLI to reduce noise when debugging ClickHouse.
 tags:
   - beginner
   - getting-started